How GSI works with OM-ers and OM Fields

 - Start-Up Costs, not Operating Expenses -- GSI provides funding for Start-up expenses or Expansion costs in the case of existing businesses, i.e., one-off expenses.
 GSI does not fund ongoing, recurring Operating Expenses unless necessary for the business to be self-sufficient, and no more than 3-6 months' operating expenses.

 - Staging -- The funding may be released in part, i.e., in stages over time, as progress is made and as milestones are achieved.

 - Last Funder for Capital -- Where funding is for large set-up capital costs, e.g., purchasing land or property, we are usually the last funder, i.e., we will release our funds only when all the rest of the funding has been raised.

-- Return of un-used funds -- Where any GSI funding is not used for the project and for the stated purposes, it must be returned to GSI.
+- Return of un-used funds -- Where any GSI funding is not used for the stated purposes, it must be returned to GSI.